DanWahlin/AngularCLI-ASPNET-Core-CustomersService/README.md

 To run the project perform the following steps:

-1. Install Node.js 8.11 or higher - https://nodejs.org
+1. Install Node.js 10.16.x or higher - https://nodejs.org

-2. Install ASP.NET core - https://dot.net
+2. Install ASP.NET core 3.0 or higher - https://dot.net

 3. Install the Angular CLI: